hajoura89/alx-interview/README.md

-# N Queens
+# ALX Interview

-This project contains interview coding challenges
+This repository contains a series of software developer interview challenges